 The Milants technical analysis included 19 RCTs, and studies were classified into two groups depending on outcomes with a ‘bad responder group’, defined as a response less than the minimal clinically important improvement (MCII) (n=4 studies), and a ‘very good responder group’, defined as a response greater than twice the MCII (n=7 studies).
 The reviewers contacted authors of the trials to obtain information regarding the preparation which was missing from the manuscript and PRP preparation was classified according to the Mishra (a classification in which PRP is divided into 4 types depending on 3 variables; white blood cells: increased or minimal, activation: yes or no, platelet content >5 times patient baseline or ≤5 times patient baseline) and PAW (Platelet concentration, Activation prior to injection, White blood cell content).

 In almost all studies with a very good responder group, PRPs were leukocyte-poor, activated prior to injection and platelets < 5 times baseline or between baseline and 750,000 platelets/µL), administered according to a lower number of injections (1 or 2 rather than 3), with a longer interval between injections (2 to 3 weeks per injection rather than once weekly) and a single (as opposed to double) spinning technique.
 The use of leukocyte-rich PRP was only found in the bad responder group.
-The use of calcium chloride and citrate was common in the very good responder group.[44]
+The use of calcium chloride and citrate was common in the very good responder group.

+The cost of the PRP procedure is estimated at $714 (95% CI $691-737) based on data from 179 centers from across the United States[44].

 In conclusion, although PRP may have repeated mild symptomatic benefits, there is yet to be experimentally robust demonstration of symptomatic and structural effects in the current literature.
 Research is required to better understand the mechanism of action, including investigation of the survival and location of platelet derived factors within the joint following injection.
 In order for PRP to be considered within the dogma of recommended treatment for OA, at least one large, randomized, placebo-controlled trial and further investigation regarding preparation and dosage efficacy is required.
 This working group cannot therefore make a recommendation to use PRP as an intervention for OA.